Luiss1776/osTicket-Prereqs/README.md

 <p>
 Downloading MySQL

 From the installation files, download and install my SQL 5.5.62.
 Go back to downloads & click the MySQL file.
-Click finish, press next, click standard configuration, click next until you get to password.
-Your username will be Root, Then Create a password.
+Click finish, press next, click standard configuration, and click next until you get to the password.
+Your username will be Root, then Create a password.
 Press next and then execute.
 (My SQL CREATES A DATABASE FOR YOU TO STORE TICKETS ON for osTicket.

 CONFIGURATION OF IIS IS BELOW

 Opening IIS As admin.
 Register PHP from within IIS INSTALL OSTicket
 Open windows Tab bottom left